24 Jun Podiatrist Near Massapequa For Foot and Ankle Health

 - Ankle Instability

-How can a Podiatrist in Massapequa help?
+How can a Podiatrist near Massapequa help?

 It is crucial that you treat an ankle sprain so that you can ensure proper healing and a full recovery.
 That is why you’ll want to see a podiatrist as soon as possible so they can walk you through an effective treatment plan.
 This can include medical and physical advice as well.
 They will determine whether you’ll need any other therapies to speed up your recovery.
 At Cherrywood Foot Care, our exemplary staff can eliminate your discomfort and get you back to doing the things you love!
 Dr. Joseph Burke and his team of experienced professionals have been serving the Nassau County community for years and are always offering top-quality care and the latest podiatric advancements to our patients!

-If you’ve been suffering from a sprained ankle, it’s time to contact our podiatrist in Massapequa and get the care you need!
+If you’ve been suffering from a sprained ankle, it’s time to contact our podiatrist near Massapequa and get the care you need!
 To make an appointment, call us or make an appointment on our website today!

 What is Mallet Toe?

 Mallet toe occurs when the joint at the end of your toes can’t be straightened and exists in the resting state of an uncomfortable bend.
 The tip of the toe is usually turned downward, with the bottom of the toe pressing against the bottom of the shoe as the bend grates across the top.
 This occurs when wearing shoes that are too small in the front for a comfortable position, or while wearing shoes that force unnatural amounts of pressure onto the toes like that of high heels.
-Removing the shoes will relieve some of this pressure temporarily, but the injury still requires medical attention from our podiatrist in East Meadow as leaving mallet toe untreated can further stress the bend of the toe.
+Removing the shoes will relieve some of this pressure temporarily, but the injury still requires medical attention from our podiatrist near Massapequa as leaving mallet toe untreated can further stress the bend of the toe.

 If you continue to wear constricting footwear or suffer from a sudden impact, the tendons of the toe will eventually tighten to their new crooked position and become stuck in that placement.
 This ‘rigid mallet toe’ causes the uncomfortable misaligned bend.
 Additionally, mallet toe can develop as a result of arthritis, muscle, or bone imbalances, and, of course, sudden impact.
 However, it is possible that mallet toe can occur without stress or overuse.